- 1.13, Epitaph one, when they meet Whiskey.

 - Dominic in "The Attic."
 He and Echo enter Victor's mind, and there's two of them as part of Victor's fear-inducing hallucination where he fights himself.
 Dominic and Echo each pick one to explain that it's all an imagination.
 Dominic chooses unwisely and hilarity ensues:

 Dominic: You're in the attic, man.
 None of this is real.

 Dominic: Oh okay, fine.

-This troper found Zone's reaction to the news that they would have to return to the Dollhouse in the series finale pretty hysterical.
-His "AWW, COME ON!" was so just so on-pitch dismayed.
+- Zone's reaction to the news that they would have to return to the Dollhouse in the series finale is pretty hysterical.
+His "AWW, COME ON!" is so just so on-pitch dismayed.

-Alpha nearly hurling Echo onto a hapless cast member (on the floor below them) during their fight together.
+- Alpha nearly hurling Echo onto a hapless cast member (who appears to be Eliza reading lines) on the floor below them during their fight together.

 Echo: We heard something about that- the mainframe [which is a network of human minds] is vulnerable.